 - You can also easily execute students’ submitted notebooks directly in noto.

-Entering grades and feedback for student work can also be done in the standard moodle assignment interface, either for each student individually or in batch.
+Regarding step 3), entering grades and feedback for student work can also be done in the standard moodle assignment interface, either for each student individually or in batch.
 But with Jupyter notebooks, you also have the option to automatically grade some or all parts of a notebook-based assignment with automated graders such as nbgrader or otter-grader.
 Although not all functionalities of nbgrader are available because of its architecture, you can run its automated grader directly on noto if you wish.
 Discover how Pol del Aguila Pla used nbgrader and noto for their graded Image Processing Labs.